smuellerDD/acvpproxy/README.md

 publication phase, the ACVP proxy will ensure the ACVP server receives the meta data and then combines it with the test session.

+The ultimate result of the publication phase is the creation of the `testsession_certificate_info.json` file which contains all details about the certificatication, including the official certificate number.

 ### Vendor ID / Module ID / Operational Environment ID

 To support the publication phase, the ACVP Proxy will add and maintain